Employment recruitment agencies are a great resource during a career change.

 I think it must be gratitude.

-Enclose a token gift such as a small chocolate bar or coffee voucher to a nearby cafe etc.
+You could also enclose a token gift such as a small chocolate bar or coffee voucher to a nearby cafe etc if you thought it was appropriate.

 - a thank you for the opportunity to interview for the position